 A racial capitalism theorist needn’t disagree with this basic picture.
 After all, this framework doesn’t tell us what is being produced, where it’s being produced, or who does the accumulating.
 It’s possible, of course, that this highly abstract picture of the world tells us most or all of what we need to know to figure out the sides of political struggle as the years change: capitalists and workers.
 If that were right, it would be a good reason to think racial capitalism was one word too many, after all.
 But one reason to disagree returns to Lowe’s observation earlier: that “actually existing capitalism” has spread through “uneven formations” of differences like “race, gender, region, and nationality” and that these sources of unevenness are politically important.
 That disagreement might start from the suspicion that the steady deterioration of Flint’s water quality had something to do with which people lived there; that to determine which people in colonial Kenya got the fertile land and which people got the “reserves” was to largely determine the colony’s future.

 The term “racial capitalism” has been used in many ways by many theorists, but not all in compatible ways, as the sociologist Julian Go helpfully explains.
 This opens the door for potential tensions in reconciling one person’s claims about racial capitalism with another’s, many of which critics have continually raised as the term surges in popularity.
-The historian Peter James Hudson reminds us of one particularly important tension: South African Marxists Martin Legassick and David Hemson (among the first to use the term) focused on claims specific to the South African context, whereas Cedric Robinson preferred to wield it in a characterization of the world system as a whole.
+Hudson reminds us of one particularly important tension: South African Marxists Martin Legassick and David Hemson (among the first to use the term) focused on claims specific to the South African context, whereas Cedric Robinson preferred to wield it in a characterization of the world system as a whole.